Azure/fleet/docs/troubleshooting/README.md

 ## How can I debug when a selected cluster does not have the expected resources on it or if CRP doesn't pick up the latest changes?

 Please check the following cases,
-- Check to see if `ClusterResourcePlacementSynchronized` condition in CRP status is set to `true` or `false`.
+- Check to see if `ClusterResourcePlacementRolloutStarted` condition in CRP status is set to `true` or `false`.
-- If it's set to `false` check this [question](#how-can-i-debug-when-my-crp-status-is-clusterresourceplacementsynchronized-condition-status-is-set-to-false).
+- If it's set to `false` check this [question](#how-can-i-debug-when-my-crp-status-is-clusterresourceplacementrolloutstarted-condition-status-is-set-to-false).
 - If it's set to `true`,
   - Check to see if `ClusterResourcePlacementApplied` condition is set to `unknown`, `false` or `true`.
   - If it's set to `unknown`, please wait as the resources are still being applied to the member cluster (if it's stuck in unknown state for a while, please raise a github issue as it's an unexpected behavior).